Saltar al contenido principal

 The half-up, half-down look

 Perhaps the easiest look to accomplish on this list is the half-up, half-down claw clip hairstyle.
 This high-impact but low-effort style looks great on all hair lengths and types and is a particularly great claw clip hairstyle for thick hair.
-You can have fun with the type and size of claw clip, too, because this style can support a variety of options, from mini claw clips to colorful, bold designs.
+With this look, people can have fun with the type and size of claw clip, too, because this style can support a variety of options, from mini claw clips to colorful, bold designs.

-Step one: Separate the top layer of your hair from the bottom.
-To do this, Halpin suggests using your two pointer fingers to trace a line from the top of your ears up to the crown of your head.
+1. Separate the top layer of hair from the bottom.
+To do this, Halpin suggests using the pointer fingers to trace a line from the top of the ears up to the crown of the head.
 Gather this hair to create a ponytail.

-Step three: For a playful iteration of the half-up, half-down claw clip hairstyle, both Fields and Halpin suggest experimenting with the length of the ponytail.
+3. For a playful iteration of the half-up, half-down claw clip hairstyle, both Fields and Halpin suggest experimenting with the length of the ponytail.
 Try wrapping the ponytail into a bun and securing it with a claw clip, notes Halpin.
 Or twist the hair in the ponytail up, secure it with a claw clip underneath and let the ends splay over the clip.
-You can add texture spray to them "for piecey-ness and volume," says Fields.
+Add texture spray to them "for piecey-ness and volume," says Fields.

 Claw clip styles for medium hair